joostkremers/ebib/docs/ebib-manual.md

 database with `a`.
 Ebib will also add a timestamp to entries imported from a buffer or merged from a file, and to entries exported to another database or to a file.
-When importing or exporting entries, existing timestamps will be overwritten.
+When importing or exporting entries, existing timestamps are overwritten.
 The logic behind this is that the timestamp records the date and time when the entry was added to the database, not when it was first created.

 Note that if this option is unset, the timestamp of an entry is retained when it’s imported or exported.
 Therefore, if you record timestamps and